Top 10 Tips Flying With a Power Wheelchair

 Depending on the airline and type of battery, policies may vary.
 This is why it's so important for you to thoroughly research the airline before booking a flight.
 Some airlines require you to uncharge it, others to remove it.
 For example, lithium-ion batteries are typically required to be removed, protected, and stored in your carry-on luggage.
 Some battery types are not required to be removed, so knowing the exact airline requirements allows you to prepare yourself.

 Such as the joystick!
 Also, fold pieces in to make it as compact as possible.
-Remove the parts that can come off the chair and bring them with you into the cabin.
+Remove any of the parts that can come off the chair and bring them with you into the cabin.
 These parts include the footrest, headrest, and joystick.
 Covering the chair with a waterproof cover can help protect it from water damage when being loaded into the plane.

 As we said, air travel has a long way ahead to be fully accessible.
 In the meantime, powered wheelchair users have to be patient.
 You'll most likely be asked about your disability and mobility device when purchasing a ticket, checking in, going through security, and boarding the plane.
 Often, the staff involved in all these steps do not communicate with each other, which means you will most likely repeat yourself.
 The only tip we have for this is patience.